 Sings and performs Jewish folk, liturgical and modern songs in Hebrew, Ladino and Yiddish.
 New singers are always welcome.
-Sight-reading skill is helpful but not a requirement.
+Sight-reading skill helpful but not required.

-This chorale's primary mission is community outreach, bringing Jewish music from classic to contemporary to senior facilities.
-Meets 7:30 p.m.
-Mondays at Beth Am.
-No auditions.
+Chorale's primary mission is community outreach, bringing Jewish music--classic to contemporary--to senior facilities.
+Meets 7 p.m.
+Mondays.

-Arts and culture programming features music, film, and literary events.
-Public programs are designed in partnership with guest curators and local artists.
+Arts and culture programming features music, film and literary events.
+Public programs designed in partnership with guest curators and local artists.